-Every winter, active adult snowbirds flock from northern climates to America’s warmer southern regions.
-While many of these retirees are coming from the northern United States, some of them hail from neighboring Canada.
+Every winter, snowbirds flock from colder northern climates to warmer southern regions.
+While many of these retirees come from the northern United States, some of them hail from neighboring Canada.
 Though Canadian snowbirds share much in common with their American counterparts, crossing the border brings additional concerns.
 Doug Gordon is one Canadian snowbird who has been wintering in the United States for the past eight years.

-While Doug and his wife have enjoyed their winter visits to Arizona and California, they are careful not to stay longer than the allowed 182 days per year.
+While Doug and his wife have enjoyed their winter visits to Arizona and California, they’re careful not to stay longer than the allowed 182 days per year.
 If they were to exceed this limit, they would be required to pay taxes in both countries.

 Like many snowbirds, Doug acknowledges, “[The taxes] would be a kind contribution for allowing us to hunker down under the wonderful California sun for the winter, but we choose to count the days.”
-While they can appreciate the reasons behind the laws, double taxation is a cost that most snowbirds cannot afford.
+While they can appreciate the reasons behind the laws, double taxation is a cost that most snowbirds can’t afford.

 Fortunately, these extra taxes can be avoided by staying only as long as allowed by law.
-Canadians who visit the United States for less than 30 days in a calendar year are simple “visitors” and do not have to worry about taxes.
-If a Canadian’s visit extends more than 182 days in a calendar year, he is considered a “resident alien” for tax purposes and must file a regular U.S. tax return.
+Canadians who visit the United States for less than 30 days in a calendar year are simple “visitors” and don’t have to worry about taxes.
+If a Canadian’s visit extends more than 182 days in a calendar year, they are considered a “resident alien” for tax purposes and must file a regular U.S. tax return.

 Canadian snowbirds whose visits fall between 30 and 183 days in a single calendar year still may meet the criteria for having a “substantial presence” in the United States.

-Having a “substantial presence” does not necessarily mean that snowbirds will be required to pay U.S. Taxes.
-They will need to file Form 8840 Closer Connection Exception Statement for Aliens with the U.S. Internal Revenue Service (IRS).
+However, having a “substantial presence” doesn’t necessarily mean that snowbirds will be required to pay U.S. taxes.
+They’ll need to file Form 8840 Closer Connection Exception Statement for Aliens with the U.S. Internal Revenue Service (IRS).
 Failure to file this form could result in hefty fines, even if no taxes were owed.